decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 Decentraland currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.

-> Tip: To view the limits of all collider meshes in the scene, launch your scene preview with `dcl start` and then click `c`.
-This draws blue lines that delimit all colliders in place.

 Entities don't use collisions by default.
 Depending on the type of the shape component it has, collisions are enabled as follows:

 - For _primitive_ shapes (boxes, spheres, planes etc), you enable collisions by setting the `withCollisions` field of the shape component to _true_.